CloudNativeJS/appmetrics-prometheus/README.md

 We gathered this information by monitoring the sample application [Acme Air][3].
 We used MongoDB as our datastore and used JMeter to drive load though the program.
 We have performed this testing with Node.js version 6.10.3

-## dash = require('appmetrics-dash').monitor()
+## prometheus = require('appmetrics-prometheus').monitor()

-This will launch the dashboard and start monitoring your application.
+This will launch the prometheus endpoint and start monitoring your application.
 When no options are specified, an http server will be created and listen on port 3001.
-The dashboard will be available at /appmetrics-dash
+The prometheus metrics page is located at /metrics

 Simple example using the express framework